cloudflare/cf-app/source/gettingstarted.rst

 CloudFlare launched its public service in September, 2010.

-As of May, 2012, CloudFlare… \* powers more than 350,000 websites \*
+As of September, 2012, CloudFlare:

+* powers more than 350,000 websites
-delivers more than 1,500,000,000 pageviews daily \* sees visits from more than 470,000,000 unique users monthly
+* delivers more than 2,000,000,000 pageviews daily
+* sees visits from more than 550,000,000 unique users monthly

-(add data about geo distribution of visitors)
+CloudFlare's customers and their visitors are globally distributed.
+Here's the top 10 countries, by pageviews, from late summer 2012:

+1. United States
+2. China
+3. Thailand
+4. Turkey
+5. Brazil
+6. Czech Republic
+7. Great Britain
+8. Mexico
+9. Canada
+10. Egypt

 With CloudFlare Apps, you can make your service instantly available to this audience.